What Are We Doing?

 2. Liturgical- which literally means “work of the people.”
 We do not come to worship to be entertained but to participate in the praise of God.
-We do this by singing hymns, hearing scripture and being active members of the worship.
+We do this by singing hymns, praying together, hearing scripture and being active participants in the worship.

 3. Traditional- as the world ebbs and flows our church reflects that.
 We stay connected with the faith of the past while participating in the good news of the present.

 Why do we do that?

 Confession- We know that God has won the battle but we still have daily battles and that we are sinners needing God’s forgiveness.
 We remember that God washed away our sin in our baptism.
 We remind ourselves that despite how hard we might try, there is nothing we can do to free ourselves from sin, and so we are instead totally dependent on God’s grace.

 Sing Hymns- This is a part of worshiping together.
 We join together in praising God.
 Saint Augustine once said that “he who sings prays twice.”
 Singing roots in us the themes of the service and of God’s love and grace.

 Read Scripture- We hear the sacred stories of the faith.
 We learn of God’s love and grace, we learn how to relate and explain how God works in the world.
 We learn the language of faith together as a community through these ancient texts.

 Listen to a Sermon- This is the moment in which the preacher helps to relate the Scripture to daily life.
 The pastor will take these stories of faith and relate it to our current lives, community and world to help understand God how God is working in the world today.

 Pray- We respond to God through the way we speak to God.
 In prayer, we express our concerns for the world, the church, our lives and the future of the Gospel.